 Open: When you or one of your customers opens a new topic, the conversation is Open.

-Awaiting Feedback: Show that you are still waiting for Feedback from a customer, partner or colleague.
+Awaiting Feedback: Indicate that you are still waiting for Feedback from a customer, partner, or colleague.

-Closed: If you have replied to a message or don't think a reply is necessary, don't hesitate to close the conversation.
-The conversation disappears from your inbox, but not from the customer's.
-That way, you and your team can easily focus on the conversations that still need attention.
+Closed: If you have replied to a message or think a reply is not needed, do not hesitate to close the conversation.
+The conversation will be archived on your end, but not on the customer's end.
+This way, you and your team can easily focus on the conversations that still need attention.

-Note that only you (or another team member) can change the status of a conversation, neither the customer nor a supplier sees the status.
-The status is for internal use only.
+Note that only you (or another team member) can change the status of a conversation; neither the customer nor a supplier sees the status.
+The status is solely for internal use.

 Tip: If a customer or decision partner responds in a closed conversation, the status automatically changes to Open and you will find it at the top of your inbox.

-When you reply to a message in a new conversation, you automatically become the person in charge of that conversation.
-This means you are the only one who will receive notifications about this conversation in the future.
+If you reply to a message in a new conversation, you automatically become the person responsible for that conversation.
+This means that you are the only one who will receive notifications about this conversation in the future.

-You can change the responsible in bulk via the cogwheel in the Conversations overview.
+You can change the responsible person in bulk in the conversation overview.

 Actions within a Conversation

-Within a conversation, you can perform numerous options, listed below:
+Within a conversation, you can perform numerous options, here is an overview:

 Change the status of the conversation.

-Would you like to end all your messages with a signature?
+Would you like to conclude all your messages with a signature?
 You can!
-You can add and customise a signature in the profile settings.
+You can add and adjust a signature in the profile settings.

-Tip: Because we work with a chat box, customers don't expect a signature with email address, phone number and address.
-A friendly ‘Greetings, Ziggu’ might be enough!
+Tip: Because we work with a chatbox, customers do not expect a signature to be placed with an email address, phone number, and address.
+A friendly "Greetings, Ziggu" can sometimes be enough!

-Tip: The customer receives a notification when his/her message has been moved to another conversation.
+Tip: The customer receives a notification when their message is moved to another conversation.

-Some calls require input from a colleague.
-Tag a team member and leave a note to discuss internally within a Conversation.
+Some conversations require input from a colleague.
+Tag a team member and leave a note to consult internally within a Conversation.

 Getting started: